 - ADA Requirements – ADA regulations require up-to-date parking lot markings.
 This is especially important when restriping a lot, as your parking lot line painter should be well-versed in current ADA regulations.
 Did you know that CT passed a law that requires an updated International Symbol Of Accessibility?

 - Effective Parking Lot Design – You already know that in winter you are going to be losing some parking lot space (space taken by pile of plowed snow).
 If your parking lot spaces and markings were not designed correctly to maximize space, this means you’re getting even less space in winter.
 Not only can a professional parking lot line painter structure the most effective parking lot layout for your specific property and its needs, but it also ensures that you are controlling where vehicles go.
-If your parking lot spaces are not clearly marked, and the snow blurs these lines even more, vehicles will likely park haphazardly using their best guess, decreasing space.
-Bright and well-defined lines allow for the maximum number of vehicles, and ensures that traffic is being directed where it should to create efficiency and safety.
+If your parking lot spaces do not have clear marks vehicles will likely park haphazardly.
+In which, decreasing the available space.
+Bright, defining lines allow for the maximum number of vehicles, and ensures that traffic direction is going where it should to create efficiency and safety.

 To prepare your lot for parking lot paint, you’ll want to first inspect your lot and ensure repairs are complete.
 Then you’ll want to setup a plan for alternate parking arrangements for the day (or more) of work completion.
-You will also want to make sure that your lot is cleaned prior to your scheduled date of parking lot paint.
-Line striping needs to be completed on dry pavement.
-Make sure that your sprinklers are turned off at least 24 hours before your parking lot line painter is scheduled to come!
+Also, you want to make sure that your lot is clean prior to your schedule date for parking lot paint.
+The line striping needs a dry pavement for application to take place properly.
+Make sure to turn your sprinklers off at least 24 hours before your painter arrives!